ForTheGold/text-classifier-amazon-dataset/README-final.md

-# Project One - Artificial Meat Review Predictions
+# Project One - Where's the Beef?

 ### Group #3 Members
  - Tamar Brand-Perez